pelican-plugins/injector/README.md

 ## Settings

-To configure the pelican-injector, set the INJECTOR_CONFIG option in your Pelican configuration file.
+To configure the plugin, set the `INJECTOR_ITEMS` variable in your Pelican settings file.
 This should be a list of tuples, each with two or three elements, according to this table:

 | Tuple Element | Description |